Back to DNB Tips

 • Report to NBEMS grievance cell if issues persist

-• Connect with Association of DNB Doctors for support
+• Connect with Association of PG+SS Doctors for support

 Burnout and mental health"30.1% depression rate, 16.7% suicidal ideation" among residents